enriqueasegura/Fmethod/README.md

 2. Improving code's efficiency with respect to noise present in experiment.
 3. Adding safeguards to enhance the robustness of the algorithm.
 4. Implementing this algorithm on the FACET-II beamline to test its effectiveness on the intended experimental setup.

+Still on the list before end of fellowship:

+Working on developing a machine learning technique to test auto-tuning features on Fmethod.

 For Simulations, we relied on ZEMAX's python API libraries, and MATLAB to design, implement, and optimize the controller.